 Blue and pink topaz gemstones are especially rare in nature.
 When natural pink topaz was first discovered in 18th century Russia, it was reserved for the Czar and his family alone.

-According to tradition, the topaz has the power to sharpen intelligence, calm the temper, aid in sleep, dispel bad omens and lengthen one's life.
+Legend has it, the topaz has the power to sharpen intelligence, calm the temper, aid in sleep, dispel bad omens and lengthen one's life.

 Ross-Simons' Topaz Collection